ChristianFox/JustTime/README.md

 Before submitting a pull request, please ensure that your code adheres to the existing code style and conventions, and that all tests pass.
 Additionally, if you're adding new functionality, please make sure to include unit tests to verify the behavior.

-If you have any questions or need assistance, feel free to open an issue, and I'll do my best to help you out.
+If you have any questions or need assistance, feel free to [open an issue](https://github.com/ChristianFox/JustTime/issues/new), and I'll do my best to help you out.

-## License
+## 🪪 Licence

-JustTime is released under the MIT License.
+JustTime is available under the MIT license.
+See the LICENSE file for more info.